jonathancross/orangepill.dev/_posts/2023-01-20-guide-nostr-key-generation-and-management.md

 Limitations:

-- <ins>Can require excessive extension permissions</ins>: Most Nostr signer brwoser extensions currently require access to data from all sites you visit.
+- <ins>Can require excessive extension permissions</ins>: Most Nostr signer browser extensions currently require access to data from all sites you visit.
 Depending on your privacy setup, you may want to use a separate browser or a new browser profile for everything Nostr related with no other extensions installed.
 - <ins>Requires trusting extension to not reveal or leak your stored private keys</ins>: Security vulnerabilities in software, extensions or your operating system could leak your private keys.
-You will need to maintian good security practices for your desktop or mobile device while using these extension on your devices like keeping your OS up to date, updating extensions to patch any known vulnerabilities and securing your browser access from others accessing it to view your private key from the extension.
+You will need to maintain good security practices for your desktop or mobile device while using these extension on your devices like keeping your OS up to date, updating extensions to patch any known vulnerabilities and securing your browser access from others accessing it to view your private key from the extension.
-- <ins>No airgapped signing of events</ins>: Invalidates the purpose of generating your private keys offline, if you need to paste them into a browser extension in an online environment.
+- <ins>No air-gapped signing of events</ins>: Invalidates the purpose of generating your private keys offline, if you need to paste them into a browser extension in an online environment.

->**Note**: It is still early days and developments in the Nostr community and improvements in key management and derivation will be implemented gradaully.
+>**Note**: It is still early days and developments in the Nostr community and improvements in key management and derivation will be implemented gradually.
 Hardware wallets or signing devices might add [support](https://twitter.com/COLDCARDwallet/status/1608886079159160834) for exporting keys, signing events via NFC, USB connection or a signature file.
 {: .notice--info}

 ### Nos2x, Nos2x-fox and Alby Nostr signer extensions